 “It’s important to manage your stress, and you’ll need to find the best way for you as an individual.

 “I begin the day with some gentle stretching to open up the body, and I always reinforce my gratitude for what I have.
 If I feel a bit down, I will say some positive thoughts out loud as feeling positive in myself makes everything else more positive.
-I also like to do some deep breathing exercises before I go to sleep, using my favourite ESPA oils.
+I also like to do some deep breathing exercises before I go to sleep, using my favorite ESPA oils.
 I breathe in through the nose for four seconds and out through the mouth for eight seconds.
 During this time, I go through my day from end to beginning so that I can let any anxiety or stressful situations go.